By Andy Burrows

 This time we’ve seen that we need to develop creativity and imagination in order to find our motivating forces and think in terms of destination and direction.

-Next time, God willing, I intend to cover the next critical piece of “personal effectiveness”.
+In the next article, I cover the next critical piece of “personal effectiveness”.